We’re very pleased to be Green Small Business certified. But what does it mean?

 All very well in theory but what about in practice?

 All our packaging is recycled/recyclable/compostable.
 We use a green bubble wrap that can be composted, so if it does end up in landfill it will degrade quickly (and add nutrients to soil microbes).
 Find out more about it at here.
 We also have a Bottle Return Scheme.
-Bring back your used Shed 1 bottles and we’ll give you 20p for big bottles and 10p small ones.
+Bring back your used Shed 1 bottles and we’ll give you 20p for big bottles, 10p small ones and for marmalade jars.
 We’ll also donate the same amount to charity via our Marmalade Fund.

 Although a lot of our ingredients have a high carbon footprint (cinnamon doesn’t grow in Cumbria!) wherever we can, we source locally grown ingredients.
-For example, blackberries are foraged, apples are Heritage Apples grown in Ulverston, blackcurrants are grown down the road in Levens, chillies are produced by our friend in Carnforth.
+For example, blackberries are foraged, apples are Heritage Apples grown in Ulverston, blackcurrants are grown down the road in Levens, chillies are produced by our friend in Warton.
+Talking about our ingredients, we compost all our used botanicals.

-The printing companies we use are environmentally aware from being FSC certified to using 80% recycled material.
+The printing companies we use are environmentally aware from being FSC certified to using 80% recycled material and being able to offset our carbon footprint.

 Kitchen paper and loo paper are made from bamboo by Who Gives A Crap, a brilliant company whose products are environmentally-friendly and who give 50% of their profits to help build toilets for those 2.3billion people who don’t have safe access to one.